-The last assessment of model smoothing as applied to NDM demand estimation was presented to the TWG meeting on 17th November 2015.
+The last assessment of model smoothing as applied to NDM demand estimation was presented at the DESC meeting on 8th October 2018.
 The results of the assessment confirmed that the objective of model smoothing to reduce year on year volatility in the EUC models was being achieved.
-DESC supported TWG's recommendation to continue with the application of 3 year model smoothing in the manner currently applied.
-DESC also agreed that the next review of the application of model smoothing should take place in autumn 2018, with a checkpoint to review this decision in the summer of 2017.
-At its meeting on 26th July 2017, DESC confirmed they were happy with this decision.
+DESC supported Xoserve's recommendation to continue with the application of 3 year model smoothing in the manner currently applied.
+DESC also agreed that the next review of the application of model smoothing should take place in autumn 2020.

-This document now summarises the proposed overall approach to be applied for the spring 2018 NDM analysis.
+This document now summarises the proposed overall approach to be applied for the spring 2019 NDM analysis.